whatmakeart/whatmakeart.github.io/content/courses/programming-for-artists/2024-spring/00-getting-started/00-02-programming-for-artists-syllabus.md.md

 - Use microcontrollers and sensors in responsive sound and image systems.
 - Integrate responsive video, using both pre-recorded clips and live cameras.
 - Use basic computer vision as it relates to the use of motion tracking, color tracking, face and shape recognition in the context of installation art.

+## Course Topics

+- History, theory, and practice of software arts
+- Fundamentals of programming
+- Hacking as an experimental approach to technology
+- Human-to-computer interfaces
+- Interactive Video Projection
+- Interactive Sound Works
+- Expanded Gaming Environments
+- Video and Audio Synthesis
+- Generative drawing and painting